JoBieker/uam/README.md

-# Flow CRM Tutorial

-This project can be used as a starting point to create your own Vaadin application with Spring Boot.
-It contains all the necessary configuration and some placeholder files to get you started.
+# User Access Management Application

+* This project is based on Spring Boot and Vaadin Flow to create a Website that allows to list, create, update and delete User Roles in a company.

 ## Running the application